-A new deficit recovery plan was put in place as part of the 2018 valuation, which requires payment of 2% of salaries over the period 1 October 2019 to 30 September 2021 at which point the rate will increase to 6%.
-The 2020 deficit recovery liability reflects this plan.
+A new deficit recovery plan was put in place as part of the 2018 valuation, which required payment of 2% of salaries over the period 1 October 2019 to 30 September 2021 at which point the rate increased to 6%.
+The 2021 deficit recovery liability reflects this plan.
 The liability figures have been produced using the following assumptions: